 Anatole Kaletsky wrote extensively in the lead-up to the EU Referendum and continues to share his thoughts and insights while Brexit negotiations go on.
 Author of many influential texts on the global economy trends and bank restructuring, Anatole is an expert in predicting economy transformations.

-In addition to his writing, Anatole Kaletsky is frequently called upon for radio and television interviews as well as for speaking engagements in Britain, Europe and the US.
-His provocative style makes him ideal for keynote speeches and he is excellent when participating in panel debates or moderating conferences.
+In addition to his writing, he is frequently called upon for radio and television interviews as well as for speaking engagements in Britain, Europe, and the US.
+His provocative style makes him ideal as a keynote speaker, and he is excellent when participating in panel debates, and facilitating conferences.

 Mr Kaletsky was educated at King’s College, Cambridge where he graduated with a first class honours degree in Mathematics and at Harvard University, where he was a Kennedy Memorial Scholar and gained a master’s degree in Economics.